-Town recently developed a fairly sophisticated Request for The Proposals and invited computer hardware and software firms to bid Processing Comon a totally new system for Fairhaven.
-Data A mittee had been established including the Clerk/Treasurer, the Chairman of the Board of Assessors and Collector, Chairperson.
-No one from the School serves as countant who the Finance Committee Department is involved.
-The Chairman of sits in as advisor.
+The Town recently developed a fairly sophisticated Request for Proposals and invited computer hardware and software firms to bid on a totally new system for Fairhaven.
+A Data Processing Committee had been established including the Clerk/Treasurer, the Collector, the Chairman of the Board of Assessors and the Accountant who serves as Chairperson.
+No one from the School Department is involved.
+The Chairman of the Finance Committee sits in as advisor.
 Quite a few proposals were received averaging around \$100,000 for the total package.